nu-jliu/allen.github.io/_projects/diffusion-policy-assistive-action-prediction.md

 _The camera feed from each camera during a run._
 {: refdef}

-In order to record all this data, an `omnid_data_collection` package was written for ROS 2 Iron.
+In order to record all this data, [Hang-Yin](https://hang-yin.github.io/portfolio/) and I wrote an `omnid_data_collection` package for ROS 2 Iron.
 This package included a node that recorded ROS bags based on configured input topics, launch files to start all required nodes, and bash helper scripts to guide users through the data collection process.
 The launch files relied heavily on the [`launch_remote_ssh`](/projects/omnid-mocobots#launch_remote_ssh) package I wrote to launch all required nodes on multiple machines simultaneously.

 This infrastructure was critical in collecting data quickly and allowed a **full training human demonstration run to be recorded every 40 seconds**.